Missy Covill ~ Iron Cowgirl

 In 2010, Iron Cowgirl band came together and today performs her signature mix of country, rock, and blues internationally.
 The dedicated band members compliment the raw emotion of her lyrics.
 The band has been a Showcase Artist for the world’s largest music and motorcycling event, and has become a staple at the Sturgis Buffalo Chip.
 The band has been featured on the cover of magazines, many radio stations and shared the stage with many national acts including The Doobie Brothers, The Charlie Brechtel Band and The Fryed Brothers Band.
 The band has also opened for David Allen Coe, Confederate Railroad, Tesla, WAR, Madison Rising, and Saliva.
 This little lady is making an impression on the music industry and chasing her dreams with a fury!

 Missy Covill is a hard working woman, and dedicated to every performance.
-Being a staple at The Legendary Sturgis Buffalo Chip is committment and the band gives their all, professionally and musically.
-The band enjoys being a big part of activities such as the annual Fan Fest, Biker Belles, as well as performing on the Legendary Wolf Man Jack Stage, as many acts such as Zac Brown, Loverboy, Kid Rock, Buck Cherry, War, Queensryche, Lynyrd Skynyrd, Collective Soul, Motley Crue, Toby Keith, The Doobie Brothers, Alice Cooper, ZZ Top, Florida-Georgia Line, Pop Evil, Cheap Trick, and many more!!
-The band is NOW BOOKING for 2021 & 2022 and we would like to add your event/venue to our calendar!
+Being a staple at The Legendary Sturgis Buffalo Chip is commitment and the band gives their all, professionally and musically.
+The band enjoys being a big part of activities such as the annual Fan Fest, Biker Belles, as well as performing on the Legendary Wolf Man Jack Stage, as many acts such as Zac Brown, Loverboy, Kid Rock, Buck Cherry, War, Queensryche, Lynyrd Skynyrd, Collective Soul, Motley Crue, Toby Keith, Chris Jansen, The Doobie Brothers, Alice Cooper, ZZ Top, Florida-Georgia Line, Pop Evil, Cheap Trick, and many more!!
+The band is NOW BOOKING for 2024 and we would like to add your event/venue to our calendar!
 Email Now [email protected]